📝 Seasonality and purchasing · ⏱️ 3 min read

 "Every first Friday of the month we review prices for the next 4 weeks.
 Price increases above 15% we discuss separately."

-With an app like KitchenNmbrs, you immediately see the impact of price changes on your food cost per dish.
+With a food cost calculator like KitchenNmbrs, you immediately see the impact of price changes on your food cost per dish.
 That way you can quickly decide whether to accept the new price or look for alternatives.

 How do you negotiate seasonal prices? (step by step)